AmpersandHQ/generator-magepack/README.md

 ## Start dev

 A sample application is included as a starting point.
+Making use of ReactJS and Redux, the main application files can be found in `app/`.

+The `index.js` files pulls together you application for bundling.
+The `dist/` contains the final application distributable.

-See the `example/js/` directory for detail on how this application is put together.
+See the `example/js/` directory for detail on how this application is put together for the Browser.
 The structure of the example application follows the structure of a Magento 2 JavaScript application.

 The following commands are available:

-* `npm run dev` to start a webpack dev server on http://localhost:8080/webpack-dev-server/ this includes hot reloading of react components
+* `npm run dev` to start a webpack dev server on http://localhost:8080/webpack-dev-server/ this includes hot reloading of ReactJS components :D
 * `npm run test` to run any jasmine spec files in `test/` (this command will also run a full build)
 * `npm run lint` to run eslint against your files
 * `npm run build` to run the production webpack build of your module